 Purlingbrook Falls, in my honest opinion, is the best waterfall on the Gold Coast.
 Purling Brook Falls is one of several spectacular waterfalls that are surrounded by ancient forests in the World Heritage-listed Gondwana Rainforest in Springbrook National Park.

-I have been to Purlingbrook Falls on several occasions and have put together this complete guide of how to get there, the best time to visit, things to know before you go to Purling Brook Falls and what to expect!
+I have been to these stunning falls on several occasions and have put together this complete guide of how to get there, the best time to visit, things to know before you go to, and what to expect when you’re there.

-Also, at the bottom of this Purlingbrook Falls guide, I have included some useful information on where to stay on the Gold Coast, a list of recommended tours and links to my other Gold Coast travel guides that you might like to check out!
+Also, at the bottom of this guide, I have included some useful information on where to stay on the Gold Coast, a list of recommended tours, and links to my other Gold Coast travel guides that you might like to check out!

 Purling Brook Falls is located in the hinterland region of the Gold Coast known as Springbrook Mountain.

-From the main tourist hub on the Gold Coast, Surfers Paradise, it’s approximately a one hour drive to reach Purlingbrook Falls.
+From the main tourist hub on the Gold Coast, Surfers Paradise, it’s approximately a 1-hour drive to reach Springbrook National Park.

-From the Gold Coast Airport, the journey time to reach Purling Brook Falls is also around one hours drive.
+From the Gold Coast Airport, the journey time is around a 1-hour drive.

-There is no public transport to access Springbrook National Park so you will need to have your own vehicle.
+There is no public transport to access Springbrook National Park so you will need to have your own vehicle to visit.